 A good camp will easily articulate the mission statement of the camp to ensure its the best fit for the camper and their family.
 This fit should not be undervalued, since a months-long overnight camp is a serious commitment.

 Finally, an early start to camp planning will also benefit the kids.
-For some, it’s certainly an opportunity to slowly lessen the fears of overnight camp.
-For others, it’s really something to look forward to.
+For some, it’s certainly an opportunity to slowly lessen any fears and anxieties about going to an overnight camp.
+For others, it’s really something to look forward to throughout the school year.
 And for the parents doing the planning, it’s another item to strike off the “to do” list.